kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 The only currently-defined policy action is `ALLOW`.
 A request is allowed if and only if it matches at least one rule in any ALLOW policy targeting the workload.

-If no authorization policies exist for a workload, traffic is permitted by default.
+If no authorization policies exist for a workload, and no other policies exist in the cluster or namespace which would deny traffic to the workload, traffic is permitted by default.

 ### Target of Authorization